WHOIGit/ifcb_classifier/README.md

   * TRAINING_ID.ptl - The trained output model file.
 See `--model-id` flag
   * results.json - The results of the best validation epoch.
 See `--results` flag
   * epochs.csv - a table of training_loss, validation_loss, and f1 scores for each epoch.
+  * hparams.yml - a human-readable file with the training input parameters and metadata (these are automatically baked into the model file too)

 Below is the full set of options for the TRAIN command.
 ```sh